 Previous Director General of the Prison Service and first Chief Executive of the National Offender Management Service.
-Sir Martin has a wealth of experience to support and challenge the JBW Group to deliver improvements across our strategic, business and operational activities.
+Sir Martin has a wealth of experience to support and challenge the CDER Group to deliver improvements across our strategic, business and operational activities.
 He has previously been Chief Executive of Barnardo’s, the UK’s largest children’s charity and was awarded the Chartered Institute of Management’s Annual Gold Medal for Leadership: the first public sector recipient for 10 years.
 Sir Martin was knighted in 2013 for his services to vulnerable people.

 Robert has been the Chief Executive of the Institute of Money Advisors since 2014.
 He began his career in the third sector as a Citizens Advice Bureau volunteer, has fulfilled key roles in independent advice centres and local authorities and advice centre trustee board chairman.